Direct Coupling Analysis of Epistasis in Allosteric Materials: Prediction of epistasis

 \section{Prediction of epistasis}

-The scaling of epistasis (Eq.\ 2 in the main text) suggests a measure simply based on the inferred single mutation costs, i.e.\ $|\Delta\Delta {\mathcal F}_{ij}| \propto \min(\Delta {\mathcal E_i}, \Delta {\mathcal E_j})$.
-We have verified that this improves extremely the prediction of long-range epistasis in our model for allostery, both for single configurations and for the average epistatic pattern, as shown in respectively in Fig.\ \ref{fig:ppv_min_coop}B and C. The measure of epistasis via top $|J_{ij}|$ requires the inferred model to be performant at capturing local information via local parameters; on the other hand, the estimation of single mutation costs incorporates all the local parameters inferred from the statistics.
-These results support the view that more functional information (related to non-local modes) is embedded in weaker couplings which would be excluded by applying the contact-prediction criterion of looking at the largest ones (usually as many as the system size): for example recently \cite{Salinas18} has found that the prediction of functional cooperativity between distant sites could be improved by considering several ``non-contacting'' DCA couplings.
+The scaling of epistasis (Eq.\ \ref{eq:scalingddf} in the main text) suggests a measure simply based on the inferred single mutation costs, i.e.\ $|\Delta\Delta {\mathcal F}_{ij}| \propto \min(\Delta {\mathcal E_i}, \Delta {\mathcal E_j})$ with $\Delta {\mathcal E}$ inferred by DCA.
+We have verified that this procedure improves extremely the prediction of long-range epistasis in our model for allostery in comparison to the direct evolutionary couplings $J_{ij}$, both for single configurations and for the average epistatic pattern, as shown in respectively in Panels B and C Fig.\ \ref{fig:ppv_min_coop}.